College of Graduate Studies

 MSTP Application Information

 This combined degree program is designed for outstanding students who wish to become physician scientists and pursue a research career in an academic environment.
 The requirements for both degrees for our program are completed on average in 7.7 years.
-Competitive Stipends, paid health insurance, and tuition paid via a Dean's Scholarship are provided for Medical Scientist Training Program (M.D./Ph.D.) students.
-The MCAT is required and GRE test is not required.
+Competitive stipends, paid health insurance, and tuition paid via a Dean's Scholarship are provided for Medical Scientist Training Program (M.D./Ph.D.) students.
+The MCAT is required but the GRE test is not required.
 Average credentials for previous matriculants are 3.8 GPA and 33 MCAT score.

-Applicants to the M.D./Ph.D.
-Program must first complete an application via AMCAS.
-Once the AMCAS application and the letters of recommendation are received by our office, it is reviewed by the Admissions Committee for the MUSC MSTP.
+Applicants to the M.D./Ph.D. program must first complete an application via AMCAS.
+Once the AMCAS application and the letters of recommendation are received by our office, they are reviewed by the Admissions Committee for the MUSC MSTP.
 The supplemental application is not required for the initial evaluation.
 Applicants who are considered competitive in our applicant pool will receive an invitation by email to submit a Supplemental Application to the program.
-Deadline for submission of the AMCAS application is December 1, 2015.
+Deadline for submission of the AMCAS application is December 1, 2016.
 The MSTP Admissions Committee along with the College of Medicine Admissions Committee has the full authority to admit students to the program.

 Application Web Sites